robstoll/tutteli-spek-extensions/README.md

 ```
 Use `tutteli-spek-extensions-android` in case you deal with android (does not contain a module-info.java which d8 cannot cope with).

-## TempFolder
+## Usage
-Provides, similar to TemporaryFolder in junit4, utility methods to create temp files and folders and takes care of deleting them.
+`memoizedTempFolder` provides -- similar to TemporaryFolder in junit4 -- utility methods to create temp files and folders and takes care of deleting them.

-**Usage**

-Specify a `memoizedTempFolder` within a group like scope or on top of your spec
+Specify a `memoizedTempFolder` within a group like scope near to the test you are going to use the tempFolder (default `CachingMode` is per `TEST`, so each test gets its own temporary directory)

 ```kotlin
 import org.spekframework.spek2.Spek
 import org.spekframework.spek2.style.specification.describe